What is this medication?

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 COMMON BRAND NAME(S): Copaxone, Copaxone Patient Pack, Glatopa

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to glatiramer, mannitol, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to glatiramer, mannitol, other medications, foods, dyes, or preservatives

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.